Close Menu

 Clifftop House by MacKay-Lyons Sweetapple Architects

-This 960-square foot wooden cabin extends over the edge of a rocky cliff near the Atlantic coastline of Nova Scotia, Canada.
+This 960-square-foot wooden cabin extends over the edge of a rocky cliff near the Atlantic coastline of Nova Scotia, Canada.
 The cabin is cantilevered over metal stilts and only a small section lies on the ground, which creates a modest cliff-hanging structure.
-The interiors are bright and spacious – thanks to a high ceiling.
+The interiors are bright and spacious – thanks to the high ceiling.
 There is also a large south-facing deck to enjoy in the outdoors.

 Cliff House by MacKay-Lyons Sweetapple Architects